CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 When using SD Connect to upload your data to CSC, you have three possibilities for encryption:

 * You can simply upload the data using SD Connect, via your web browser, with the **default encryption options**.
-The files will be encrypted with the services encryption key and they will compatible with other services components.
+The files will be encrypted with the services encryption key and they will become compatible with other services components.
 They will be decrypted in an automated manner when accessed using SD Desktop, but you will not be able to decrypt the files after download.
-We are developing a new feature that will simplify the download option and will be soon available as part of the SD Connect user interface.
+We are developing a new feature that will simplify the download option and it will soon be available as part of the SD Connect user interface.

-*  You can upload the data using SD Connect via web browser, and **add your public encryption key**.
-The files will be encrypted with your enycyption key and with the services encryption key by default, thus they will be compatible with other services components.
+*  You can upload the data using SD Connect via web browser and **add your public encryption key**.
+The files will be encrypted with your enycyption key and with the services encryption key by default, thus, they will be compatible with other services components.
 Moreover, you will also be able to download and decrypt the data when necessary.

-*  You can upload the data using SD Connect via your web-browser, and add **multiple encryption keys**.
+*  You can upload the data using SD Connect via your web browser and add **multiple encryption keys**.
 For example, your public encryption key and your collaborator's public encryption key.
-The files will be encrypted with the services encryption key by default; they will be compatible with other services components.
+In this case, the files will be encrypted with the services encryption key by default and they will be compatible with other services components.
 Moreover, you and your collaborator will also be able to download and decrypt the data when necessary.

 This encryption method is based on Crypt4GH, a tool initially designed to encrypt and share human genetic data according to the [Global Alliance for Genomics and Health](https://www.ga4gh.org/) (GA4GH) standard.
-The encryption method can however be used to encrypt any type of file (images, audtio, video, tect files etc).
+Crypt4GH can be used to encrypt any file (images, audio, video, text files, etc.).
-CSC has developed a simple application which will allow you to **generate your encryption keys**.
+CSC has developed a simple application that will allow you to **generate your encryption keys**.

-In the following paragraph we will illustrate all the necessary steps to generate encryption keys, uplaod and encrypt your data using SD Connect and decrypt the files once dowloaded back to your computer.
+The following paragraphs illustrate all the necessary steps to generate encryption keys, upload and encrypt your data using SD Connect, and decrypt the files once downloaded back to your computer.
+Of course, you can also execute each of these steps programmatically.

 ## Sensitive data encryption and upload (default, less than 100 GB)